ttimot24/HorizontCMS/README.md

   [Website For Students Tutorial](https://websiteforstudents.com/how-to-install-horizontcms-on-ubuntu-18-04-16-04-with-apache2/)

-#### Enable Views V2
+#### Revert to Views V1
-By default the CMS using the V1 version of the views on frontend, which is based on Bootstrap 3.4.3.
-However the experimental V2 frontend is available, which was migrated to Bootstrap 4.5.3.
+By default the CMS using the V2 version of the views on frontend, which is based on Bootstrap 4.5.3.
+However the previous V1 frontend is available, which was built on Bootstrap 3.4.3.

-  1. Remove Bootstrap 3.4.3 related css and js from ```config/horizontcms.php```
+  1. Remove Bootstrap 4.5.3 related css and js from ```config/horizontcms.php```
-  2. Uncomment Bootstrap 4.5.3 related css and js in the same file
+  2. Uncomment Bootstrap 3.4.3 related css and js in the same file
-  3. Replace the trailing v1 to v2 in ```config/views.php```
+  3. Replace the trailing v2 to v1 in ```config/views.php```

 ### Sample plugin